+My teaching philosophy has a lot to do with how I learnt when I first started.
 My first piano teacher was terrifying!
 She’d yell when I played a wrong note, slap my hands with a ruler she kept handy, and never seemed to smile.
-Not once did we seem to play for fun.
-I was almost too scared to touch the keys without music in front of me in case I did the wrong thing.
+And not once did we seem to play for fun.
 It’s a miracle I ever continued.

 Even my later teachers, some of whom I really loved, didn’t encourage me to be creative.
-We didn’t explore sounds and rhythm, I didn’t learn how to play chords so I could sing some songs, and no one ever suggested I make up my own music, all skills I now use—and enjoy—all the time.
+We didn’t explore sounds and rhythm, I didn’t learn how to play chords so I could sing some songs, and no one ever suggested I make up my own music.
+These are all skills I now use—and enjoy—all the time, and make sure all my students develop from day one.

-I come across many people who tell me they have no musical skill at all, cannot sing to save themselves, or will never be able to play anything on the piano.
-Despite this, they still have the urge to try, because we are all primed to be musical, even if we’ve forgotten how, or even when we’ve been told to forget all about it.
+I come across many people who tell me they have no musical skill at all.
+They say they can’t sing to save themselves, or will never be able to play anything on the piano.
+In fact, some are petrified of even touching the piano keyboard.
+Despite this, they still have a strong urge to try.
+This is because we are all primed to be musical—to play and sing—even if we’ve forgotten how, or even when we’ve been told to forget all about it.

-All of this means that in my lessons, the most important component is you and your potential to discover how amazing it can be to immerse yourself in music, even if only for the duration of a lesson.
+All of this means that in my lessons, my teaching philosophy is based on providing a warm, supportive, and creative environment for you to learn and grow and flourish.
+I specialise in making complex concepts easy to understand and implement.
+I’ll help you discover how amazing it can be to immerse yourself in music, even if only for the duration of a lesson.
 We will take things slowly and I promise I won’t make you do something until you’re ready.
 But from the very first lesson we’ll be making music.
 You’ll be playing or singing with me, and we’ll do as much without music notes in front of us as we will with it.

-Reading music is just one component of many, all of which work together to create well-rounded musicians who will carry these skills with them wherever they go, creating a lifelong love of music.
+Reading music is just one component of many in my lessons.
+The goal is to create well-rounded musicians who will carry the skills they learn and the confidence they gain with them wherever they go, creating a lifelong love of music.
 It’s with this in mind that I focus on these five broad areas:

 Listening: listening to and working out rhythms, melodies, and simple harmonies; differentiating between genres